RuizhenMai/academic-blog/linear_algebra/UnitI/The_Geometry_of_Linear_Equations.md

 $$

 The first and third equation will be a line.
 The second one will be a plane.
 It's much harder to visualize in 3-D where the intersection will be.
 You can try draw it out.
-Then we can resort to column picture:
+Then the advantages of column picture comes out:

 $$